 We wish we could dig the graves by hand, tried it and unfortunately the ground is not easy to dig by hand, so we do use a small digger.
 We ourselves (Richard and Sarah) then fill the graves by hand as it is important to us to show total respect to the deceased.
 This makes a much tidier job and of course it keeps us both fit!!

-The hay meadow is not consecrated; we welcome any faith, religion or belief making it suitable for everyone.
+The burial ground is not consecrated; we welcome any faith, religion or belief making it suitable for everyone.
 You are welcome to have a grave blessed by a minister of your choice if you wish.

 If you would like your final resting place to be in our meadow, you are very welcome, no matter where you come from!
 You may consider having the main service near your home, which may be easier for most to attend because of a possible distance.
 Then just your immediate family and close friends attend your burial which your family may well find more private and easier to cope with.
 These could even be on different days.